BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 As usual, an echo will show you what you have:
 ```
 $ echo $NEW_PRIV_KEY_1
-cUPty98cDC6aYfN1ba8SCbqSh2twyAh5voFEQu8q5io7LmMANnpK
+cW4s4MdW7BkUmqiKgYzSJdmvnzq8QDrf6gszPMC7eLmfcdoRHtHh
 ```
 Usually you would not want to share this with anyone!
+And, in fact, you might need to use other techniques to save it when you have real addresses, receiving real money in the future!

 ### Sign a Message

-Alternatively, you can just directly sign a message using your address (and your bitcoind) without saving the private key.
+You can also sign a message using your address (and your bitcoind) without needing your private key on hand.
 You do this with "bitcoin-cli signmessage [address] [message]".
 For example:
 ```
 $ bitcoin-cli signmessage $NEW_ADDRESS_1 "Hello, World"
-HzF7EWicHjDBf9faRTF5O7Q1+iSOunAYyV2880Yz0T/eaUELCukg2hGlJXj9/kptMBu2wf4DEuS8fnoq2QpvSo8=
+H3yMBZaFeSmG2HgnH38dImzZAwAQADcOiMKTC1fryoV6Y93BelqzDMTCqNcFoik86E8qHa6o3FCmTsxWD7Wa5YY=
 ```
 This verifies that the message for the address was signed by the person who knew the address' private key.
-A recipient can verify it:
+A recipient can verify it if he inputs the address, the signature, and the message.
 ```
-$ bitcoin-cli verifymessage $NEW_ADDRESS_1 "HzF7EWicHjDBf9faRTF5O7Q1+iSOunAYyV2880Yz0T/eaUELCukg2hGlJXj9/kptMBu2wf4DEuS8fnoq2QpvSo8=" "Hello, World"
+$ bitcoin-cli verifymessage "n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf" "H3yMBZaFeSmG2HgnH38dImzZAwAQADcOiMKTC1fryoV6Y93BelqzDMTCqNcFoik86E8qHa6o3FCmTsxWD7Wa5YY=" "Hello, World"
 true
 ```
 If some black hat was making up signatures, they'd instead get a negative result:
 ```
-$ bitcoin-cli verifymessage $NEW_ADDRESS_1 "FAKEEWicHjDBf9faRTF5O7Q1+iSOunAYyV2880Yz0T/eaUELCukg2hGlJXj9/kptMBu2wf4DEuS8fnoq2QpvSo8=" "Hello, World"
+$ bitcoin-cli verifymessage "n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf" "FAKEBZaFeSmG2HgnH38dImzZAwAQADcOiMKTC1fryoV6Y93BelqzDMTCqNcFoik86E8qHa6o3FCmTsxWD7Wa5YY=" "Hello, World"
 false
 ```
 ### Get Some Money